ishaanam/wallet-fingerprinting/fingerprinting.md

 - the presence of external inputs/allows collaborative transactions
     - this would depend on being able to correctly identify external inputs

+### Temporal Fingerprints
+- Does the wallet allow unconfirmed inputs being spent?
+    - If so, are these unconfirmed inputs spending change or other kinds of outputs as well?
+- Is this transaction replacing another transaction (RBF)
+- Does the wallet only spend utxos with a certain number of confirmations?

 ### Miscellaneous
+- Manual ordering of inputs:
+    - if a transacion handles/interacts with an inscription, it likely was made by a wallet that allows the manual ordering of inputs
+- utxo age
 - nLocktime [will expand]
 - nSequence [will expand]
     - full-rbf (would need mempool data to detect this)
 - Available Coins / Coin Selection
     - this also includes what types of coins we consider "safe" to spend
     - does the wallet spend unconfirmed txs when confirmed txs are available but more expensive
-    - does the wallet spend outputs from a tx that is replacing another tx?
-    - does the wallet only spend utxos with a certain number of confirmations?
     - coin selection algorithm used?
         - eg. changeless txs w/ BnB
         - perhaps various coin selection algortihms could be identified using unsupervised ML?